theswamis/open-source-leadership/index.md

 # The Calm Leader
-This is open source leadership.
-I am sharing my experience and thoughts as a people leader for almost 10 years in the technology industry.

-# Calm?
 Yes, you can be a leader and not be crazy.
 You can be intense, but still calm.

+# Contribute
+I would love to have your contributions.
+Just send a Pull Request and I would be happy to add your thoughts to this project.
+This is open source leadership.

 # Who is this for?
 If you have followers, you are a leader.
 This includes parents, teachers, community organizers, volunteer coordinators, and the list goes on.
 You are almost certainly a leader in some sphere of life.